 Elon Law Alumni Association – F. Leary Davis Service and Leadership in the Community Award

-Admitted to the North Carolina State Bar; U.S. District Court for the Western, Middle, and Eastern Districts of North Carolina.
+Admitted to the North Carolina State Bar; U.S. District Court for the Middle and Eastern Districts of North Carolina.

 American Inns of Court